Remarks on the group of birational selfmaps of a conic fibration: Introduction

 Conic bundles are one of the outcomes of the MMP applied to a variety with non-pseudoeffective canonical divisor and there are several examples of rationally connected varieties which are birational to a conic bundle but are not rational, for example the cubic threefold and the stably rational, but not rational, threefold of \cite{BCTSSD85}.

 By a result of Rosenlicht (see \cite[Proposition 1.9]{FFZ} and \cite[Proposition 2.5.1]{BFT22}), if $X$ is a rationally connected and non-rational variety of dimension 3, then $\Autz(X)$ is trivial.
-It might be tempting to conjecture that in this case $\Bir(X)$ is discrete, but by Theorem \ref{thm:Intro} this is not true and we have the following.
+It might be tempting to conjecture that in this case $\Bir(X)$ is discrete, but by the uncountability of the group of birational selfmaps of a conic bundle this is not true and we have the following.

 \begin{corollary} Let $X$ be a rationally connected projective variety of dimension 3.
 Assume that $X$ is birational to a conic bundle and $X$ is not rational.
 Then $\Bir(X)$ is uncountable and for every variety $Y$ birational to $X$ we have $\Autz(Y)=\{id_Y\}$. \end{corollary}